Morley Safer: International news and war correspondent

-Safer's August 1965 Vietnam report, "The Burning of Cam Ne," was notable and controversial because he had accompanied a company of Marines to the village for what was described as a "search and destroy" mission.
+Safer's Vietnam report, "The Burning of Cam Ne," broadcast on August 5, 1965, was notable and controversial because he had accompanied Marines to the village for what was described as a "search and destroy" mission.
 When the Marines arrived, they were fired on by snipers.
 They told the inhabitants to evacuate the village, which the Marines then burned down.
 Safer's report was among the earliest to paint a bleak picture of the Vietnam War, showing apparently innocent civilians as victims.
 However, many American military and political leaders judged the story to be harmful to United States interests and criticized CBS News for showing it.
 United States President Lyndon Johnson reacted to this report angrily, calling CBS's president and accusing Safer and his colleagues of having undermined America's role there.
+Safer's report received the George Polk Award in 1965.

 Some ex-Marines who saw Safer's story on television during the war shared President Johnson's opinion.
 They claim that Safer never had time to be properly briefed on the operation, and was therefore not aware that four Marines had already been killed there and 27 wounded.
 Ex-Marine Larry Engelmann, author of a story on the Vietnam War, claimed Safer's story was "highly sensational".
 Justifying collective punishment, he alleged: "The fact is that this village had been a pretty tough village and these people had been warned repeatedly that the village would be torched if they continued to shoot at Marines … But there was none of that in Morley Safer's story."

 In the PBS series Reporting America At War, Safer himself said, " … the denials themselves were absurd.
 [Officials claimed] I had gone on a practice operation in a model village—a village the Marines had built to train guys how to move into a village.
 Or the whole thing was a kind of 'Potemkin' story that I had concocted.
 There are still people who believe that."
 After the incident was broadcast, Marines were forbidden from burning any more villages.